Yellow fever is a viral illness which is spread by the

 East Asia, the Pacific area and northern South America.

-incubation period there is a sudden onset of fever, headache
+there is a sudden onset of fever, headache and severe joint

-and severe joint and muscle pains.
-The initial fever resolves
+and muscle pains.
+The initial fever resolves after about three

 There is no specific treatment for Dengue but in terms